 Approach paying for technical support services like you do your annual health check ups

 Maintaining the health of your technology is much like maintaining your personal health, you need to spend a little on preventative medicine and have a bit tucked away for the occasional trip to the ER with a broken bone.
-The same goes for small business tech support.
+The same goes for business tech support.
 Support a healthy IT environment and anticipate expenses for the unexpected emergency.

 Preventative technical support services are worth a pound of cure.